Dbarreau/SQL-Security-Filters/README.md

 ```
 This gets all employees in Marketing at the East building.
 The AND operator makes sure both conditions are true.

+---

-##Retrieve employees in Finance and Sales
+## Retrieve employees in Finance and Sales
 Finance and Sales employees also need updates, but they require a different update.
 ```sql
 SELECT *